Facebook (FB) Q1 2017 Results - Earnings Call Transcript

 Our first priority is helping businesses leverage the power of mobile.
 More businesses around the world are shifting to marketing on mobile.
 Over 70 million businesses are now using Facebook Pages around the world on a monthly basis, and more and more of them are becoming advertisers.
 We also recently announced that over 5 million businesses are actively advertising on Facebook, including more than 1 million in emerging markets.
 Most of these advertisers start by using our free Pages product because it's easy to use.

 People are increasingly recognizing that the small screen is big.
-Our Creative Hub is providing tools that make it easier to create ads optimized for mobile, what we talk about as some stopping creative.
+Our Creative Hub is providing tools that make it easier to create ads optimized for mobile, what we talk about as thumb stopping creative.
 Marketers can see previews of their ads across Facebook and Instagram before rolling them out and get tips to help drive business results.

 Our second priority is developing innovative ad products that help businesses make the most out of their campaigns.
 We continue to improve Dynamic Ads, which enable advertisers to promote their full range of products across all devices.
 Advertisers can now target Dynamic Ads to broad audiences and are seeing great results.